 Lloyd did admire Arthur Wakefield and believed him to be a genuinely good man at heart, and believed main problem was with Thompson.
 Wakefield was under immense pressure to sell land to the incoming settlers that they simply did not have.
 Various agreements including the Blenkinsop deed, presented the Wairau as a silver bullet to solve this problem.

-Te Rauparaha and Rangihaeata had meet with Wakefield and Thompson to discuss the settlement of the Wairau, Te Rauparaha insisted on waiting for Land Commissioner William Spain to rule on this issue.
-He stated to stay away until then but also stated that if settlers did come they would not be harmed.
+Te Rauparaha and Rangihaeata had meet with Wakefield and Thompson to discuss the settlement of the Wairau, Te Rauparaha insisted on waiting for Land Commissioner William Spain to rule on this issue and to stay away until then.
+He also stated that if settlers did come they would not be harmed.
 Thompson dismissed them with the same attitude he had with his previous encounters.

-Te Rauparaha had escorted surveyors who had entered the land back off, he had other tribe members pick up all the gear and gave it back to the settlers at port, then burned down their huts.
+When Te Rauparaha was alerted of surveyors arriving into the Wairau, he escorted back to their ships, he had other tribe members pick up all the gear and gave it back to the settlers at port, then burned down their huts.
 This prompted Wakefield most likely under advisement from Thompson into action.

 The prison boat which was currently in the harbor was commandeered to travel to the Tua Marina to arrest Te Rauparaha and Rangihaeata for the destruction of surveyors property.
 If this had arrived 2 weeks later it might have given precious time for them to have come to a different conclusion.